What role should the UN play in international politics?

 Writing a CharterTo comprehend the complexities of constructing a "founding document," students write a charter for a hypothetical high school sports conference.

-Role-Playing a UN DecisionTaking on roles of UN member states, students weigh in on possible responses to a hypothetical crisis and evaluate the UN decision-making process from multiple perspectives.
+Role-Playing a UN DecisionStudents weigh in on possible responses to a hypothetical crisis and evaluate the UN decision-making process from multiple perspectives.

-Role-Playing the Three OptionsWorking cooperatively to develop and present different policy options to U.S. Senators, students are able to clarify and evaluate alternative U.S. policy recommendations.
+Role-Playing the Three OptionsWorking cooperatively to present different policy options to U.S. senators, students clarify and evaluate alternative U.S. policy recommendations.

 Responding to CrisisStudents examine the crisis of the civil war in Syria and work in small groups to consider both the UN and U.S. response.